cose-wg/HPKE/draft-ietf-cose-hpke.md

   *  HPKE Direct Encryption mode, where HPKE is used to encrypt the plaintext.
 This mode can only be used with a single recipient. {{one-layer}} provides the details.

   *  HPKE Key Encryption mode, where HPKE is used to encrypt a content encryption key (CEK) and the CEK is subsequently used to encrypt the plaintext.
 This mode supports multiple recipients. {{two-layer}} provides the details.

-In both cases a new COSE header parameter, called 'ek', is used to convey the content of the enc structure defined in the HPKE specification.
-"Enc" represents the serialized public key.
+In both cases, a new COSE header parameter called 'ek' is used to convey the content of the enc structure defined in the HPKE specification.
+The enc value represents the serialized encapsulated public key.

-For use with HPKE the 'ek' header parameter MUST be present in the unprotected header parameter and MUST contain the encapsulated key, which is output of the HPKE KEM, and it is a bstr.
+When used with HPKE, the 'ek' header parameter MUST be present in the unprotected header and MUST contain the encapsulated key, which is the output of the HPKE KEM.
+The value of 'ek' MUST be a bstr.

 For all modes, the HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
 The concept of mutually known private information is defined in {{NIST.SP.800-56Ar3}} as an input to the key derivation function.

 ### HPKE Direct Encryption Mode {#one-layer}

-This mode applies if the COSE_Encrypt0 structure uses a COSE-HPKE algorithm and has no recipients.
+This mode applies if the COSE_Encrypt0 structure uses a COSE-HPKE algorithm and has no recipient structure(s).

 Because COSE-HPKE supports header protection, if the 'alg' parameter is present, it MUST be included in the protected header and MUST be a COSE-HPKE algorithm.